 DEGIRO at a glance

 DEGIRO launched in 2013 in the Netherlands.
-From then to now, it has become one of the 160 largest publicly traded companies in Germany, surpassed 2 million customers, and secured its own banking license, and it is available in 18 European countries.
+From then to now, it has become one of the 160 largest publicly traded companies in Germany, surpassed 2.5 million customers, and secured its own banking license, and it is available in 14 European countries.
 At this time, DEGIRO is not available outside of Europe.

-Customers aren’t punished for inactivity or account closures and deposits and withdrawals are completely free.
+Customers aren’t punished for inactivity or account closures, and deposits and withdrawals are completely free.
 The only downside is that you can only do bank transfers to make deposits.
 Debit and credit cards can not be used.

 Still, that’s a small con in the grand scheme of things.
-It’s one of the most cost-effective ways to trade Canadian, and U.S. stocks, as well as selected ETFs commission-free.
-The costs to remember about DEGIRO are that there is always a €1 handling fee, a €2.50 connectivity fee per exchange, and a currency conversion fee of 0.25%.
+It’s one of the most cost-effective ways to trade ETFs commission-free.
+The costs to remember about DEGIRO are that there is, most of the time, a €/£1.00 handling fee, a €/£2.50 connectivity fee per exchange, and a currency conversion fee of 0.25%.

-- Irish exchanges: €2.00 commission;
+- Irish exchanges: €/£2.00 commission;

-- Other EU, U.K., and Turkish exchanges: €3.90;
+- Other EU, UK, and Turkish exchanges: €/£3.90;

-- Australian, Hong Kong, Japanese, and Singapore exchanges: €5.00.
+- Australian, Hong Kong, Japanese, and Singapore exchanges: €/£5.00.

 Another thing to keep in mind is that leveraged products for U.S. exchange-listed stocks are kind of limited — despite availability.
 If you want to trade options and futures, Interactive Brokers is still a far more suitable choice for anyone based in Europe.